markolo25/Derivatives-in-Clojure/README.md

-# Derivatives-in-Clojure
+# derivatives

-A program that finds derivatives of mathematical equations written in lisp style syntax.
+A Clojure app to ... well, that part is up to you.

+## Usage

+FIXME